Digital Coupon

 These are the steps to configure the Digital Coupon, from top to bottom in the main pane:

-• appear at the top of the iOS backside and
+• Coupon Title: Appears at the top of the iOS backside and appears as the Coupon title in Google Pay Pass

-• This information will appear on the back of the Coupon for the iOS case and
+• Offer Disclaimer: Enter the terms and conditions of the promotion.
+This information will appear on the back of the Coupon for the iOS case and further down on the Android screen as you scroll in that direction.

 Header

-The Header is an iOS Specific element of the Coupon setup, and it refers to the content that will appear in the top right corner of the iOS version of the coupon.
+The Header is an iOS-specific element of the Coupon setup, and it refers to the content that will appear in the top right corner of the iOS version of the coupon.
 It contains highly relevant information as it will be the visible component of the coupon pass when it is stacked up in the iOS wallet app.

-The Label variable is a label that identifies an item in the Coupon.
+• Label: A short text descriptor (e.g., "Discount").
+This variable is a label that identifies an item in the Coupon.

-The Value variable depends on the Type selected for this entry.
-For the Generic Type case, the Value field can be used to establish a monetary amount or a discount percentage, or something that describes the value proposition of the Coupon.
+• Value: The actual value shown (e.g., "$10 Off" or "Exclusive Offer").
+This variable depends on the Type selected for this entry.
+For the Generic Type case, the Value field can be used to establish a monetary amount, a discount percentage, or something that describes the value proposition of the Coupon.
 Still, it has no restrictions as to what can be entered.
+For the Unique Type case, as we mentioned above, the Value variable will be restricted to the options offered by the pull-down menu displaying the existing platform fields.
+These fields are used throughout the platform to customize other types of Messaging or Interactive Campaigns.

 Main Fields